shibaguin/Atune/CONTRIBUTING.md

 # Contribution to the Atune project

+For project overview, requirements, installation, and build instructions, see [README.md](README.md).

+For license details, see [LICENSE](LICENSE).

 Thank you for your interest in the Atune project!
 We welcome contributions from the community and external developers.
 Please refer to this page to learn how you can help.

 ## How to contribute